egemadra/persistanz/readme.md

 ## Version history

+## 0.5.6 2016-12-28
+- FIX: deserialization was broken in certain cases when reading from db.

 ## 0.5.5 2016-12-28
 - FIX: Coding error resulted in broken SQL generation when discriminator and possible toMany fields are involved. (introduced in v0.5)
 - FIX: discriminator field wasn't escaped when a subquery used in the .from().